davidhchng/hackcamp2025/README.md

   - Partying events (Koerner's House Party, Rush Hour, etc.)
   - UBC campus events

-The events database is continuously updated with upcoming events throughout the semester.
+The events database comes from and is updated with the UBC AMS Clubs Directory, as well: https://amsclubs.ca/all-events/

 ## Tech Stack